calendar tag arrow download print

 In short

-• Direct Dutch government support for R&D is comparable to Denmark.
+• Direct Dutch government support for R&D is slightly above the European average.

-• Five countries provide more indirect (fiscal) government support.
+• Nine countries provide more indirect (fiscal) government support.

 • There is a large variation in the extent of public support for companies, with the Netherlands in a middle position.